stormpath/stormpath-documentation/source/reference.rst

 .. note::

-    The Stormpath SAuthc1 digest algorithm is NOT the same as `RFC 2617 <http://www.ietf.org/rfc/rfc2617.txt>`_ HTTP Digest authentication.
+    The Stormpath SAuthc1 digest algorithm is not the same as `RFC 2617 <http://www.ietf.org/rfc/rfc2617.txt>`__ HTTP Digest authentication.
 The Stormpath SAuthc1 digest-based authentication scheme is more secure than standard HTTP Digest authentication.

 Creating, Retrieving, Updating, and Deleting Resources
 ------------------------------------------------------

-Stormpath entities have a full set of creation, retrieval, update and deletion (CRUD) actions associated with them.
+Stormpath entities have a full set of creation, retrieval, update and deletion actions associated with them.
 Here we give some information about all of these actions.
-For a complete description of every resource and the actions that can be performed with it, please see the `REST API Product Guide <http://docs.stormpath.com/rest/product-guide/>`.
+For a complete description of every resource and the actions that can be performed with it, please see the :ref:`below <ref-tenant>`.

 Creating Resources
 ^^^^^^^^^^^^^^^^^^

-You create a resource by submitting an HTTP **POST** to a resource URI.
+You create a resource by submitting an HTTP **POST** to a resource URL.
 Any POST body must be represented as **JSON**.
 Requests that contain body content must specify the HTTP ``Content-Type`` header with a value of ``application/json``.

 Responses to your create POST calls will contain: